initcyber/Ubuntu-22.04-CAC-CITRIX-DOD/README.md

 sudo cp *.cer /opt/Citrix/ICAClient/keystore/cacerts/.
 ```
 This should import all of the certificates you will need to your Citrix Workspace client.

+Hopefully this all helps for those with Ubuntu 22.04.